Code-Institute-Submissions/milestone-project-01/README.md

 - [Mobile](https://github.com/trisdauvergne/milestone-project-01/blob/master/readme-assets/wireframes/Mobile-ContactPage.jpg)

 ## Features

 Each page features a **navigation bar** and **footer**.
 The navigation bar contains the **logo** in the top left hand corner with the 4 menu items aligned to the right: home, join us, members, contact.
 The Studes will contain a **live email button** and the **Instagram** and **LinkedIn icons** (since The Studes will only have social media presence on these 2 sites).
 The header and footer contain only essential information, presented with clean fonts and with high contrast backgrounds to aid accessibility.

 Each page also features a header panel that contains a hero background image related to The Studes business.
-The header panels on every page also contain a bold heading and sub-heading copy that introduces that page, apart from the homepage which has an abstract definition of The Studes to create intrigue.
+The header panels on every page also contain a bold heading and sub-heading copy that introduces that page, apart from the home page which has an abstract definition of The Studes to create intrigue.

 ### Home Page
 The home page features a header panel with a striking background image of a warehouse studio space and a definition of 'studes' in bold white text.
 This provides an impactful first impression of the website.
 The background image is a fixed position and does not repeat.
 The bold text is responsive and changes size in smaller screens.